 Protecting yourself after you have left

-There are many ways different things that can increase your safety once you have left, for example, ensuring that your home security is as effective as it can be, getting an injunction (link to legal help), changing your name, altering your routines, changing your mobile phone, swapping your bank accounts, closing your Facebook account, ensuring that there are no tracking devices on your phone or tablet and so on.
+There are many ways different things that can increase your safety once you have left, for example, ensuring that your home security is as effective as it can be, getting an injunction (link to legal help), changing your name, altering your routines, changing your mobile phone, swapping your bank accounts, consider blocking your (ex) partner and anyone who is linked to them from your social media accounts such as: Facebook, Twitter, Instagram, Snapchat, LinkedIn, Whatsapp, Tumblr and Pinterest, ensuring that there are no tracking devices on your phone or tablet.
 Getting the right safety measures in place depend upon your individual circumstances.
 IDAS workers are experienced in helping people maximise their safety and are happy to work with you to develop your own individual safety plan.

 Protecting yourself if you stay in your home